A to Z of services A B C D E F G H I J K L M N O P R S T U V W Y Z

 The process allows the Council to consider the ways in which our services are delivered, and how this might impact on the various individuals and groups who use a particular service.
 In doing this, we are able to look at potential barriers to access, and offer mitigations to these.
 They help us understand the needs of service users better, and help raise awareness of the different considerations that need to be taken account of when making decisions.

-Tameside Council has a history of publishing annual workforce monitoring reports.
+The Council also has a history of publishing annual workforce monitoring reports.
 In response to equality duties under the Race Relations (Amendment) Act, the Council produced an annual workforce monitoring report.
-As a result of the introduction of further disability and gender equality duties the Authority extended the workforce monitoring report to include disability, gender and age monitoring statistics.
+As a result of the introduction of further disability and sex equality duties we extended the workforce monitoring report to include disability, sex and age monitoring statistics.

-View the most recent Employment Monitoring Report, and historic reports can be accessed via the related links section at the top left hand side of this page.
+View the most recent Employment Monitoring Report here.
+Historic reports can be accessed via the related links section at the top left hand side of this page.

 Equal Opportunities Policy